 - Rainy day ideas

-Citrus is rolling in: We generally don’t grow citrus well like other parts of NZ, however cold tolerant citrus such as the Meyer lemon do grow well here.
-I can never have enough lemons whether it be for the cooking with, making hot lemon drink, adding slices to a G & T or just to have sitting pretty in the fruit bowl.
+Here in this mountain climate we generally don’t grow citrus a well as other parts of NZ, however cold-tolerant citrus such as the Meyer lemon do grow here.
+I can never have enough lemons, whether it be for cooking, making hot lemon drinks, adding slices to a G & T or just to have sitting pretty in the fruit bowl.

-Hiatt & Co top tip: If you are planting a lemon tree choose a warm sheltered north or west facing brick or concrete wall to give it with the best start.
-If you already have a lemon tree then now is the time your lemons will be ready, if the colour is good and the fruit slightly soft it will be time to harvest.
+If you are planting a lemon tree, choose a warm sheltered north or northwest-facing brick or concrete wall to give it the best start.
+If you already have a lemon tree, now is the time your lemons will be ready.
+If the colour is good, and the fruit slightly soft, it will be time to harvest.

 Now is a good time to start thinking about what you might like to grow this Spring or any changes or additions you would like to make to your edible garden.
 Spend the rainy days looking for and saving pictures of things you like for inspiration.
 It’s also a brilliant time to find a cute vessel you would love for growing microgreens and popping on the windowsill.
 Microgreens are nutrient-dense and packed full of flavour.
 They are perfect if you don’t have anything growing outside.